ContainerSSH/ContainerSSH/README.md

-# Direct-to-Docker SSH server
+# An SSH server that launches containers

 This is a Proof of Concept SSH server written in Go that sends any shell directly into a Docker container instead of launching it on a local machine.
-It uses a HTTP microservice as an authentication endpoint for SSH connections.
+It uses an HTTP microservice as an authentication endpoint for SSH connections.

 ## Building